telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/excel-format-(html-based).md

 ````

-**Print element** contains different print options which allow you to modify the printed output.
+The **Print element** contains different print options which allow you to modify the printed output.

 A list of the supported **Print** properties is represented below.